 Using freshly-milled flour definitely has a lot of benefits in making bread and pastries.
 But there are also some minor hiccups that it can bring.
 Although you don’t have to worry as there are adjustments you can make.

 Regardless of what milling machine you use, your flour will be warm after milling.
 This is caused by the heat from friction during the process.
-This might not be a problem for some pastries, but it’s important for making sourdough and other breads.
+This might not be a problem for some pastries, but it’s important for making sourdough and other bread.

 A temp probe will help you monitor the temperature of your flour.
 Make sure that you don’t let your flour get 43C (110F) as it can damage the wheat.
 When making bread it is always best to use a formula to measure the desired dough temperature.